By Bill Lodes for VAR Insights.

-For ISVs, the decision to switch payment processors can be a stressful experience.
-Not only can the switch to a new payments provider be a risky choice, but also requires extensive research on behalf of the ISV in order to find a reputable provider.
-Before making the move, it is important for ISVs to examine their current payments offering and determine what their future goals and objectives are to help increase the overall success of their business.
+For ISVs, the decision to switch payment processors can be stressful, not only a risky choice but one requiring extensive research on behalf of the ISV in order to find a reputable provider.
+Before making the move, ISVs need to examine their current payment offering and determine what their future goals and objectives are to help increase the overall success of their business.

-ISVs need to evaluate the following key points when looking for a prospective new payments partner:
+They also need to evaluate the following key points when looking for a prospective new payment partner:

-- Does the new payments partner offer the right products and tools your business and your customers will need to succeed?
+- Does the new payment partner offer the right products and tools your business and customers will need to succeed?

 - Do they comply with industry standards and regulations such as PCI compliance?